mkienzle/NSW-sea-garfish-stock-assessment/README.md

 The data consist of measurements of [age from a sample of commercial catches](Data/GarfishAgeData.csv), [weights from individual fish in specific intervals of age](Data/GarfishWeightAtAge.csv), [total catch](Data/GarfishCatchData.csv) and [effort](Data/GarfishEffortData.csv).

-Catch in this fishery have been relatively stable, around 45 $\pm$ 18 tonnes.
-Fishing effort declined since 2004/05.
-Catch have been somewhat more stable than effort, suggesting an increase in catch per unit effort.
+Catch in this fishery have been relatively stable, around 45 +- 18 tonnes.
+Fishing effort declined sharply since 2004/05, suggesting an increase in catch per unit effort in this fishery.

 ![alt text](https://github.com/mkienzle/NSW-sea-garfish-stock-assessment/blob/master/Script/Results/Graphics/CatchAndEffortVariations.png)